mrocklin/thesis/pattern-logpy.md

 include [rewrite_step.py](rewrite_step.py)
 ~~~~~~~~~~

-The `run` function asks for a lazily evaluated iterator (`None`) that returns reified values of the variable `target` that satisfy both of the following goals:
+The `run` function asks for a lazily evaluated iterator that returns reified values of the variable `target` that satisfy both of the following goals:

 #### `rewrites(expr, target, condition)`